nataliebock/nataliebock/README.md

 # Hi, I'm Natalie

 ## About Me
-I'm a senior at the University of Notre Dame majoring in political science and minoring in Chinese and data science.
+I'm from the greater Chicago area and am currently a senior at the University of Notre Dame majoring in political science and minoring in Chinese and data science.
+I am interested in using quantitative methods and data analysis to evaluate political topics.
 This semester, I took a data science course where we learned how to use Github to showcase our projects and assignments.
+These projects developed and strengthened skills including making Streamlit apps, programming and using different types of machine learning, and visualizing data.

 ## Connect with me: